eficode-academy/istio-katas/004-egress-traffic.md

 the ingress gateway.

 The gateway defines an **exit point** to be exposed in the `istio-egressgateway`.
 That is it.
 Nothing else.
-Just like an ingress entry point it, knows nothing about how traffic is routed to it.
+Just like an ingress entry point, it knows nothing about how traffic is routed to it.

 <details>